ekikacorporation/ekikacorporation/README.md

-- 👋 Hi, I'm a human from EKIKA.
-I am here to serve you better.
-My name is Anand Shukla (@amshukla17) Managing @ekikacorporation now.
+- 👋 Hi, I'm a human from EKIKA, I am here to serve you better.
+My name is Anand Shukla managing @ekikacorporation now.
-- 👀 I’m interested in optimising businesses OR make our 🏡(world) better.
+- 👀 I’m interested in optimising businesses OR make our world 🏡 a better place.
 - 🌱 I’m currently learning AI, ML and IAC
 - 💞️ I’m looking to collaborate on IAC (Infrastructure as Code Platform for all software development department.).
 - 📫 How to reach me?
 Just Click Here Quick: [WhatsAPP](https://api.whatsapp.com/send?phone=919510031431&text=%F0%9F%91%8B)